mvonballmo/CSharpHandbook/documentation/examples.md

 ## Constructors

-* Though you can use inherited documentation for constructors, this is not recommended; instead, you should be as specific as possible on the parameter documentation.
+* Do not use `<inheritdoc/>` for constructors.
-* Where possible, the documentation for a parameter should consist only of indicating to which property the parameter is assigned and the acceptable inputs (as with other methods).
-Let the linked property documentation describe the effect of the parameter; this accounts for many constructor parameters.
+* Documentation for parameters that initialize `public` or `protected` properties should reference that property instead of repeating documentation for properties in the documentation for the initializing parameter in the constructor.
-* Parameters assigned to read-only properties should use the form "Initializes the value of ..." and parameters assigned to read/write properties should use the form: "Sets the initial value of ..."
+* Parameters assigned to read-only properties should use the form "Initializes the value of ..."

-The example below shows a class with constructor and properties documented according to the rules given:
+* Parameters assigned to read/write properties should use the form "Sets the initial value of ..."

 ```csharp
 class SortOrderAspect